What Is Integrative Medicine?

 The short answer is that it’s the future of medicine.

-The long answer is that integrative medicine (IM) is a diverse web of healing practices and treatments that complement traditional forms of therapy.
-It integrates medical, clinical, holistic and extended care practices into a single, organic form of treatment.
-Embraced by institutions such as The Mayo Clinic and Duke University Medical Center, IM is an evidence-based practice that works with the whole of a patient’s being: physical, emotional, psychological and spiritual.
+The long answer is that integrative medicine (IM) for mental health is a diverse web of healing practices and treatments that complement traditional forms of therapy.
+It integrates medical, clinical, holistic, and extended care practices into a single, organic form of treatment.
+Embraced by institutions such as The Mayo Clinic and Duke University Medical Center, IM is an evidence-based practice that works with the whole of a patient’s being: physical, emotional, psychological, and spiritual.

 Let’s unpack what that means.

 Essentially, IM hinges on the synergy between different forms of healing.
 It is always evidence-based.
-This means that the cutting edge, holistic therapeutics involved in the process have proven effective in rigorous scientific tests.
-There is no snake-oil in the process.
-IM providers are eager to expand the current paradigm of therapy in service of patient healing.
+This means that the cutting-edge, holistic therapeutics involved in the process has proven effective in rigorous scientific tests.
+There is no snake oil in the process.
+IM providers, such as Chicago Rehab Center, are eager to expand the current paradigm of therapy in the service of patient healing.